Gluyspt/everyday-green/README.md

 For issues or questions, please file an issue in the `Issues` section of the repository.

 Thank you for exploring everyday-green!

+Credits

+This project is an adaptation of dante4rt/automated-commit.
+Big thanks to the original author for the base workflow — this version builds on it by adding randomized commit counts and weekly activity spikes.